This article will demonstrate how to use OpenSSL to create a self signed certificate.

 cat cert.pem and copy and paste the PEM encoded cert into our Certificate Decoder.

-In conclusion, this article has demonstrated how to create a self signed certificate with OpenSSL.
+In conclusion, this article has demonstrated how to create a self signed certificate using OpenSSL.
 It can be completed with one line and a passphrase.
 If you have any questions or would like to see more detailed examples of generating the self signed certificate then let us know in the comments.

 For more examples on generating self signed certificates: